kochetkov-ma/edutools-java/Template/Quiz/Example/task.md

 ## Title

-## Description
+---

+# Question

+Please, select all right cases.

+---

 ## Bounded theory

 - [Theory](course://Template/Theory/Example%201)
-  This lesson will help you to pass the quiz
+  _This lesson will help you to pass the quiz_

 ## External Links